Pi in the Sky: Neutron Stars with Exceptionally Light QCD Axions: Conclusions

-This finding has observational consequences that are significantly constrained by isolated neutron star cooling (also recently considered in Ref.~\cite{nscooling_qcdaxion2024}), crust thermal relaxation, and pulsar glitches.
-The combination of these constraints is shown in Fig.~\ref{fig:constraint combined}.
+This finding has observational consequences that are significantly constrained by isolated neutron star cooling (also recently considered in Ref.~\cite{Gomez-Banon:2024oux}), crust thermal relaxation, and pulsar glitches.
+The combination of these constraints is shown in Fig.~\ref{fig:constraint combined} with and without pulsar glitches as the pulsar glitch mechanism is the least understood of these three observational constraints and most amenable to alternative explanations, difficult to fully justify as those may be.
 These all depend primarily on the equation of state at $n_B \lesssim n_{\rm sat}$ where our treatment of the interaction between axions and nucleons is robust.
 As the most conservative bound, Scenario A in the figure shall be considered as the benchmark constraint, while Scenarios B and C shall be considered as a generous estimate of the uncertainty and possibly stronger constraints to be drawn once the $\theta$-dependence of QCD has been explored in greater detail.
+The possibility that much of the parameter space can be excluded by a lack of dripped neutrons in the crust invalidating the crust-based glitch mechanism for pulsars is an intriguing prediction which warrants further exploration.
 In particular, the pion mass dependence of the low energy constants in ChiEFT must be determined from Lattice QCD and the convergence of nuclear many-body perturbation theory at decreased pion mass must be addressed.
 Additionally, in the domain wall region, parity-violating nuclear interactions may become relevant and should be included in a detailed treatment in ChiEFT.
 More details are available in App.~\ref{app:pv_dw}.